Becoming a team leader

 • Explore the craftsmanship of each individual and understand their needs and what makes them improve their efficiency.

-• Do not bring in massive or significant changes right away after the transition.
-It might create ripples and some imbalance in the team.
+• Do not implement massive or significant changes right away after the transition.
+This might create ripples and some imbalance in the team.

-• Don’t be afraid to add your style to things when you make changes and show confidence.
+• Don’t be afraid to add your style when you make changes and show confidence.

-• Don’t compromise with what you firmly believe is right – Ensure that you always act with integrity and ethics.
+• Don’t compromise with what you believe is right – Always act with integrity and ethics.

-• Make practical decisions and understand the team’s outlook and constantly empower them.
+• Make practical decisions, understand the team’s outlook, and constantly empower them.

 • Develop sound business practices which improve team collaboration & learning.

-• Extract the passion of each individual, which will bring the best out of them together with self-satisfaction.
+• Extracting the passion of each individual will bring out the best in them, together with self-satisfaction.

-• Understand the boundaries when we cross the walls of work of our peers, which will help you to self-reflect and determine the team members’ goals.
+• Understand the boundaries when we cross the walls of work of our peers.
+This will help you self-reflect and determine the team members’ goals.

 • Do not stop contributing to the team, and set the standard of excellence high.

-• Ensure the team has a unified goal and bring the best experience out of each individual.
+• Ensure the team has a unified goal and brings the best experience out of each individual.

 • Look for continuous improvement in whatever we do and invest efforts for a better future.

-• Strive for people’s growth which gives immense pleasure and joy to watch.
+• Strive for people’s growth, which gives immense pleasure and joy.

 • Create a personal experience with the team members, ensuring they are part of the team and value their contributions.

 • Understand that you are still part of the team.
-You are there as a leader to guide the team whenever you feel the group requires that extra little push.
+You are there as a leader to guide the team whenever you feel the group requires a little push.

 • Earn respect from the subordinates as the authority is built from below, which manifolds the team’s trust.

-For those of you who want to read more, here and here are some more tips.
+For those of you who want to read more, here are some more tips:

 Most important for a new leader

 One of the most significant edges to take away is that a leader is not born or decorated with a position out of the blue.
 Instead, they go through the same phases as their peers.
-It means that a leader should get sufficient autonomy but also clear boundaries.
-They should be free to select what approach to continue from where it was left previously, what things need to be chopped off, and the things that need some tweak to maximize the team outcome and delight.
-A leader should have the choice to decide what best approach can be followed, what needs to be chopped off and what requires modifications to maximize the team outcome and delight and make firm decisions accordingly.
+This means that a leader should have sufficient autonomy and clear boundaries.
+They should be free to select what approach to continue from where it was left previously, what things need to be chopped off, and what needs some tweak to maximize the team outcome and delight.
+A leader should have the choice to decide what the best approach can be followed, what needs to be chopped off and what requires modifications to maximize the team outcome, delight, and make firm decisions accordingly.

 Recall how it all started.

 I would say it’s always a good time to sit on your balcony, have a cup of hot coffee in your hand and recall how your journey started.
-What contributions have you made, what sacrifices have you made, the moments that made you a leader, and so on?
-If those memories put a smile on your face, then you must be proud of yourself and keep pushing forward 😊.
+What contributions have you made, what sacrifices have you made, what moments made you a leader, and so on?
+If those memories make you smile, then you must be proud of yourself and keep pushing forward 😊.
 Do you feel left behind in the race?
-It’s never too late to turn the clock, recharge yourself, start again, pick up the skills you require to succeed, and apply them in your way of working and let’s explore the journey together.
+It’s never too late to turn the clock, recharge yourself, start again, pick up the skills you require to succeed, and apply them in your way of working.
+Let’s explore the journey together.
 Are you ready for growth?

 Was this article helpful?